chienphamvu/kubex/README.md

 ```

 ### Describe a Pod

-Describe the #1 pod from the previous "get pods" result
+Describes the pod labeled as #1 from the previous "get pods" result.

 ```bash
 kubex describe 1
 ```